 Some topics we are currently focused on include:

-- Calling on the Colorado Oil and Gas Conservation Commission (COGCC) for the most protective rules possible, including 2,500 foot setbacks and a rapid transition away from fossil fuel development in our state.
+- Calling on the Colorado Oil and Gas Conservation Commission (COGCC) for the most protective rules possible, and a rapid transition away from fossil fuel development in our state.

 - Calling on Public Employees Retirement Association to curb fossil fuel investments.